-More than one third of the MCSPCA’s dog intake is made up of pit bulls or pit bull mixes, but these dogs make up less than a tenth of our dog adoptions.
-That means that half the dogs on our adoption floor at any point in time are pitties or pit bull mixes.
-They have longer lengths of stay than average.
-The longer the length of stay, the more likely any dog will require behavior protocols and specialized training to remain adoptable during their shelter stay.
+More than one third of the MCSPCA’s dog intake is made up of bully breeds, but these dogs make up less than a tenth of our dog adoptions.
+That means that half the dogs on our adoption floor at any point in time are bully breeds.

-The Pittie Project’s goal is to get out into communities and offer support and education to help reduce the number of pit bulls in the shelter.
+The Pittie Project’s goal is to get into communities and offer support and education to reduce the number bully breeds in the shelter.

 We plan to do this with a mix of:

 • Targeted Humane Education through schools and community organizations

 Specific tactics include:

 • Spay/Neuter, vaccinate and microchip at least 750 dogs in the Vogel Spay/Neuter Clinic

-• Provide discounted vaccines and microchips for at least 1,000 additional pit bull dogs through vaccine clinics
+• Provide discounted vaccines and microchips for at least 1,000 additional bully breed dogs through vaccine clinics

-• Create an addendum to our Humane Education Curriculum specifically focused on pit bulls, and present that program in 75% of schools in areas identified through the GIS analysis
+• Create an addendum to our Humane Education Curriculum specifically focused on bully breeds, and present that program in 75% of schools in areas identified through the GIS analysis

 Dog-fighting in America

-Even though pit bulls make wonderful family dogs, loving pets and always want to please their owners, their strong, active and loyal personalities have made them a target.
-In some communities, pit bulls have become a status symbol and money makers for dogfighters, which is causing over breeding and abuse.
+All dog breeds have potential to make wonderful, loving, and loyal family dogs, their strong, active, and dedicated personalities have made them an unfortunate target.
+In some communities, these bully breeds have become a status symbol and money makers for dog fighters, which is causing over breeding and abuse.

 Dog-fighting happens throughout the entire country, from big cities to small towns.
 It is a cruel sport, many dogs are killed or tortured every day.

 Education on the horrors of this sport is the first step in stopping the cruelty.
 Pushing for stronger laws regarding dog-fighters is another way to get involved.